icon5730/Data_Extractor/README.md

 - Generates an offset map using Binwalk and saves it in a timestamped folder.
 - Carves data using Foremost and saves the data inside the timestamped folder.
 - Carves data using Bulk Extractor; checks if the carved data has a pcap file.
 If it finds one saves the file inside the timestamped folder separate from the carved data.
-- Examines the file for strings provided by the user.
+- Examines the file for human-readable strings provided by the user.
 - Checks if the file is a memory file.
 If it is - allows the user to generate data out of it based on user input.
 - Generates a table of content file inside the timestamped folder, containing the folder's content, the date and time the analysis took place, and the time it took for the analysis to complete.
 - Asks if the user wishes to zip the results.